Personality, personal model beliefs, and self-care in adolescents and young adults with type 1 diabetes

 Skinner, TC, Hampson, SE and Fife-Schaw, CR (2002) Personality, personal model beliefs, and self-care in adolescents and young adults with type 1 diabetes Health Psychology, 21 (1). pp. 61-70.

 Skinner, Hampson and Fife-Schaw (2002) author copy.pdf - Accepted version Manuscript

 Available under License : See the attached licence file.

 This study compared 3 models of association between personality, personal model beliefs, and self-care in a cross-sectional design.
 These models were as follows: (a) Emotional stability determines self-care indirectly through personal model beliefs, and conscientiousness is a direct predictor of self-care; (b) emotional stability determines self-care indirectly through personal model beliefs, and conscientiousness moderates the association between beliefs and self-care; (c) both emotional stability and conscientiousness determine self-care indirectly through personal model beliefs.
 Participants (N = 358, aged 12-30 years) with Type I diabetes completed measures of personality, personal model beliefs, and self-care.
 Structural equation modeling indicated that Model C was the best fit to the data.

 |Additional Information :||This article may not exactly replicate the final version published in the APA journal.
 It is not the copy of record|

-|Deposited On:||26 Jan 2012 11:19|
+|Date Deposited :||26 Jan 2012 11:19|